Nørregade 6, Copenhagen

-The book shop was sold to Jørgen Lademann in 1978.
-In 1989, it was sold to the employees.
-In connection with the sale, the name was changed to Atheneum.
-It closed in 2015.

 Architecture

 Nørregade 6 is a corner building, with five bays towards Nørregade and seven bays towards Dyrkøb, constructed with four storeys above a walk-out basement.
 The chamfered corner bay was dictated for all corner buildings by Jørgen Henrich Rawert's and Peter Meyn's guidelines for the rebuilding of the city after the fire so that the fire department's long ladder companies could navigate the streets more easily.
 The corner bay features two balconies supported by corbels on the first and second floors.
 The first floor windows of the slightly recessed central bays towards both streets are visually brought together by a through-going sill course.
 The first floor windows on the projecting outer bays as well towards both streets as well as the second floor corner window are topped by hood moulds.
 The black Mansard roof dates from a renovation in 1897.
 It features three dormer windows towards Nørregade, four dormer windows towards Dyrkøb and one in the corner bay.